 BLAG (Better Letters Magazine) is the world's only print and online publication dedicated to sign painting.
-It's free to join these adventures in sign painting via the mailing list.
+Join today for a free weekly dose of our worldwide adventures in sign painting.

 In addition to supporting Mike Meyer with his worldwide workshops programme, I have also gained huge satisfaction from the voluntary projects I've been involved with.
 These have included organising Letterheads meets, producing the 'When Better Letters Met' series of short films, and helping to support and connect people inside and outside the trade.

-BLAG is a new and exciting direction for my work.
+BLAG is the new direction for my work.
 It allows me to continue supporting the international sign painting community by sharing work and learning opportunities, and helping to bring everyone together.
 I hope you'll join me on the journey, and let me know where you'd like to go.

 How do I subscribe?